putto11262002/skill-matcher-user-ui/README.md

 - `ROOT_USER_PASSWORD`: The password of the root user.
 By default it is set to `password`

 - `ACCESS_TOKEN_JWT_SECRET`: Secret used to sign the access token.
 By default it is set to `secret`.
-It change should be changed in production.
+Should be changed in production.

 - `REFRESH_TOKEN_JWT_SECRET`: Secret used to sign the refresh token.
 By default it is set to `secret`.
 Should be changed in production.